chenlighten/DRL4LWR/readme.md

 Trying to re-implement the paper *Deep reinforcement learning for page-wise recommendations*.
-Not finished yet.

 Simulator in this version does not specify user identity.